ytthuan/LeoSQLServerRServices/PredictiveMaintanenceModelingGuide/README.md

 For predictive maintenance problems, a time-dependent splitting strategy is used to estimate performance which is done by validating and testing on examples that are later in time than the training examples.
 For a time-dependent split, a point in time is picked and model is trained on examples up to that point in time, and validated on the examples after that point assuming that the future data after the splitting point is not known.

 ##Implementation process:
-* Create your SQL Server, then enable [R services](https://msdn.microsoft.com/en-us/library/mt696069.aspx).
+* Create your SQL Server, then enable [ML services](https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install).

-* Install any R IDE with [Microsoft R client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows).
+* Install any R IDE with [Microsoft R client](https://docs.microsoft.com/en-us/machine-learning-server/r-client/what-is-microsoft-r-client).
 Ensure to check your R code can access your SQL Server DB with the credentials.

 * In the SQL Server, create a database where you would like to load the datasets and perform feature engineering.
 Then run the SQL scripts in this order: